FUNDING OPPORTUNITIES TO SUPPORT GRADUATE STUDIES, RESEARCH, AND CONFERENCE TRAVEL

 Description: The Language Learning Dissertation Grant Program provides support for the research work of doctoral candidates in the language sciences.
 The grant is designed to cover actual expenses, up to $2,000 per grant, e.g., travel for data collection, essential equipment etc., connected with the research component of the dissertation.

 Eligibility: Graduate students in doctoral programs applying to this grant must have the proposal approved by the university.
 SLA students interested in applying for this grant should contact Wendy Johnson, SLA coordinator, for more information about the application process.
-Applications to this program should be submitted on or soon after January 1.
+Details of the grant application are found in the September issue of Language Learning.
+Application deadlines: July 1 and January 1.

-Description: The purpose of these grants is to support graduate students in the fields of applied linguistics and language education at the dissertation writing stage.
-These grants can provide resources to graduate students at any stage of dissertation writing, e.g., data gathering, familiarization with relevant research, data analysis, or write-up of the findings.
+Description: Instituted in 2013 by the NFMLTA and the MLJ, this award helps support graduate students in the fields of applied linguistics and language education at the dissertation writing stage.
+These grants can provide resources at any stage of dissertation writing, e.g., data gathering, data transcription, data analysis, or write-up of the findings.

 Eligibility: Applicants must be enrolled in a doctoral program at a US university (though they do not need to be American citizens), and must have completed all program requirements other than their dissertation.